symfony/symfony-docs/book/doctrine/orm.rst

         </doctrine-mapping>

-The repository class is created if you run the following command to create your entities.
+The repository class is created for you if you run the following command to generate your entities.

     $ php app/console doctrine:generate:entities

-If you have already generated your entity class before adding the repositoryClass mapping you have to create the class on your own.
-For that create the class in the Repository folder of your bundle.
-The class has to extend ``Doctrine\ORM\EntityRepository``.
-After the creation of the class you can add any method to query your entities.
+If you have already generated your entity class before adding the ``repositoryClass`` mapping, you have to create the class on your own.
+Fortunately, it's pretty easy.
+Simply create the class in the ``Repository`` directory of your bundle and be sure it extends ``Doctrine\ORM\EntityRepository``.
+Once you've created the class, you can add any method to query your entities.

 The following code shows a sample repository class.

 .. code-block:: php